 It had been, for several years, a nagging problem; a high-pitched ringing in my ears that never seemed to stop.
-I attributed it to the barrage of noises I’m subjected to every day–squealing trolley wheels, urban traffic–or maybe to my misspent youth as keyboard man for Otis & the Elevator Company, playing a red and black Farfisa Combo Compact organ.
+I attributed it to the barrage of noises I’m subjected to every day–squealing trolley wheels, urban traffic–or maybe to my misspent youth as keyboard man for crappy teen bands such as Otis & the Elevator Company, playing a red and black Farfisa Combo Compact organ.

 “Hold on–I’m comin’!”